webnizam/home-automator/README.md

 ## :dart: About ##

-This project is developed as a proof of concept to control the lights in my home with the help of Jetson Nano and OpenCV using a Classification model trained for the doors' Open and Close state.
-To control the lights i used homebridge which is already setup.
+The purpose of this proof of concept project is to demonstrate the capability of controlling lights in a home environment using Jetson Nano and OpenCV with the aid of a trained classification model.
+The model has been trained to recognize the open and closed states of the entrance door.
+The lighting control system is integrated with Homebridge, which has already been set up.
+The application continuously monitors the entrance door and based on its open or closed state, it will toggle the lights accordingly.

-Right now the app checks if the entrance door is open or closed then toggle the lights.
-You may feel free to fork and modify as per your requirements.
+This project is open source and free to modify to meet individual requirements.

 ## :sparkles: Features ##